The Ultimate Hub for a Healthy Back-to-School: How to Get Parents and Kids Ready for School

 We all need it.
 And it’s a powerful tool that helps us feel better or makes us feel worse.
 So let’s talk about how to use it – my goal is to help you simplify nutrition to serve your family…realistically and sustainably.

-The Fab Four — Protein, Fat, Fiber & Greens
+The Fab Four: Protein, Fat, Fiber & Greens

 The Fab Four = Protein + Fat + Fiber + Greens

-Here’s why it works:
+Here is why it works:

-• Brings balance to every meal – elongating the blood sugar curve and cutting cravings
+• Brings balance to every meal and every lunchbox

-• Allows a lot of room for flexibility and food freedom
+• Allows enormous flexibility and food freedom

-• Simple, realistic, and sustainable
+• Simple, realistic, and sustainable for a real family

 • Fuels body and mind for sustained energy and better focus